Deep learning based ECG segmentation for delineation of diverse arrhythmias: Related Work

 \subsection{Traditional Approaches for ECG Delineation}

 Early works on ECG delineation were primarily focused on developing rule-based methods to identify and locate the QRS complex.
 Pan and Tompkins \cite{pan_real-time_1985} presented a seminal example of detecting the QRS complex by utilizing slope, amplitude, and width information.
 Subsequently, more advanced techniques have been employed to identify also the P and T waves.
 These include digital signal processing such as the wavelet transform \cite{li_detection_1995,martinez_wavelet-based_2004,kalyakulina_finding_2019,Sabherwal2023-sp}, the Hilbert transform \cite{benitez_new_2000,mukhopadhyay_time_2011}, and the phasor transform \cite{martinez_automatic_2010}.
 Additionally, classical machine learning approaches like hidden Markov models \cite{graja_hidden_2005,akhbari_ecg_2016} and Gaussian mixture models \cite{dubois_automatic_2007} have also been employed.
-Among these, wavelet-based methods have been widely cited as being the state-of-the-art, based on their delineation performance on the public dataset QTDB.
-Recently, the wavelet based algorithm proposed by Kalyakulina et al.~\cite{kalyakulina_finding_2019} has been validated on the LUDB dataset as well.
+Among these, wavelet-based methods have been widely cited as being the state-of-the-art, {based on their delineation performance on public datasets such as QTDB and LUDB~\cite{kalyakulina_finding_2019}.
+However, despite their effectiveness, traditional methods typically require manual feature extraction or domain-specific knowledge, whereas wavelet-based algorithms demand careful threshold selection for consistent results on different datasets.}